 Advances in radiation therapy and employer expectations demand more independent judgment by radiation therapists.
-Consequently, critical-thinking skills must be fostered, developed and assessed in the educational process.
+Consequently, critical thinking skills must be fostered, developed and assessed in the educational process.
 Critical thinking has been incorporated in multiple content areas.
 These areas include, but are not limited to, clinical practice and the required postsecondary general education.
 It is expected that the faculty will continue to develop and implement critical thinking throughout the curriculum.

 New content and objectives have been added to the radiation therapy curriculum.
-New areas include sectional anatomy, radiation therapy in the health care market and clinical practice content.
+New areas include adaptive technologies, expanded imaging for radiation oncology and information technology.
 Clinical and didactic competencies have been correlated.
 Some content areas have been retitled or reorganized and outdated content eliminated.